Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Results

 \subsubsection{Prediction accuracy}

-2D Beam: First we consider the same dataset as used for training deterministic U-Net in Section~\ref{2D_beam_section} (N=5700, M=300).
-The training data-set was created by applying point loads on the top edge with magnitude of x,y dof of force is not more than 2.5N (For all point loads, $|F_x|,|F_y| \leq 2.5 $).
-Ultimate goal of our Bayesian CNN framework is to have a good mean fit and at the same time give the confidence intervals of predictions.
-Output of the network being distribution, for the trained network, we make 300 stochastic forward passes to get the statistics of the output.
-Error metrics for the for test data over Bayesian CNN are given in Table~\ref{tab:bayesian_table} and Figure~\ref{average_errors_bayesian} gives the sensitivity of errors ($e(\mathcal{U}_{\mu}(\bfm{f}_m),\bfm{u}_m)$) with increasing displacement magnitudes.
-Overall Bayesian U-Nets tend to give higher error values, a behaviour which is expected because of introduction of distributions, which regularises the model \citep{gaussian_prior}.
+We train the probabilistic U-Net framework on the same datasets as used in deterministic cases.
+Because the output of the network is a distribution, we make 300 stochastic forward passes to get the mean and uncertainty predictions for a given input.
+Mean prediction of Bayesian U-Net is treated as the solution of the network, whereas uncertainty predictions give information of credible intervals of predictions.
+Table~\ref{tab:bayesian_table} gives the error metrics for the Bayesian U-Net predictions over the entire test sets, for comparison we have shown the errors of deterministic counterparts as well.

+Similar to the deterministic case, we do the analysis of the error metric ($e$) for all the test examples predicted using Bayesian U-Net this time.
+Figure~\ref{average_errors_bayesian} shows errors sorted as per the increasing displacement magnitudes of the point of application of forces.
+We perform a least-squares line fit to the error data.
+Slopes for 2D-beam and 2D L-shape cases are small, proving a little sensitivity of errors to the displacement magnitudes.

+Hereafter we focus on particular examples to get more insights on Bayesian U-Net predictions.
+Similar to the deterministic cases, we take node-wise $L_2$ norm of the error (Error of FEM and mean prediction of Bayesian U-Net) and also that of the uncertainty prediction from Bayesian U-Net.
+Both error and uncertainty values are interpolated within the element to get respective fields, which are plotted on the deformed mesh obtained using Bayesian U-Net.

-We consider the same point load test case as in Figure~\ref{2d_beam_test}, which we considered in deterministic case.
+We consider the same 2D-beam test case as in Figure~\ref{2d_beam_test}, (as in deterministic case).
 This time we make the prediction using Bayesian U-Net.
-Figure~\ref{fig: 2d_beam_error_uncertainty} shows the comparison of FEM and NN error and uncertainty associated with the prediction (we plot single standard deviation values associated to the prediction of respective dof).
+Figure~\ref{fig: 2d_beam_error_uncertainty} shows the comparison of error and uncertainty associated with the prediction (we plot single standard deviation values associated with the prediction of respective dof).
 One can see that both are strongly co-related spatially.

-Similar kind of analysis is done for the multiple point load case (Figure.~\ref{multiple_force}) which is showed in the deterministic case.
-We plot the nodal errors and uncertainties (single standard deviation values), we can see that they closely follow each other.
+A similar kind of analysis is done for the multiple point load case Figure, see~\ref{fig: multiple_force}, in the deterministic section.
+Figure~\ref{fig: 2d_multiplef_error_uncertainty} compares the error and uncertainty fields obtained using the Bayesian U-Net, we can see that they are correlated and closely follow each other as well.